isovera/tfa_nudge/README.md

 <h1>Two-Factor Authentication Nudge</h1>

-The TFA nudge module shows which users have two-factor authentication enabled and which users do not.
+The TFA nudge module is an extension of TFA module.
+Its purpose is to show which users have two-factor authentication enabled and which users do not.

 <h3>Usage</h3>